totaldebug/totaldebug.uk/_posts/2019-09-17-ubiquiti-unifi-usg-content-filter-configuration.md

 ---
 title: Ubiquiti UniFi USG Content Filter Configuration
 date: '2019-09-17'
-author: marksie1988
 layout: post
-permalink: /ubiquiti-unifi-usg-content-filter-configuration/
-featured_media:
-  - 'true'
-categories:
-  - Ubiquiti
-tags:
-  - content filter
-  - content filtering
-  - ubiquiti
-  - ubnt
-  - unifi
-  - usg
 ---
 Recently I had a requirement to setup a content filter on the USG for a client.
 I couldn&#8217;t find much information online so have decided to write this article to show others how to do this

-First we need to logon to the USG via SSH, On windows i recommend [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)
+First we need to logon to the USG via SSH, On windows I recommend [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)

 Once we have logged in, run the below command: